Things New and Old

 [* Pastor Stuart Olyott conducted the series on the Doctrine of Grace at the two-day conference organized by the group at the Christian Convention Centre in Batu Ferringhi on Sep 5-6, 1992.
 About twenty adults attended the two-day conference.
 Pastor Olyott was the speaker for the Reformed Ministers Conference that was held at Port Dickson on Sep 7-10.]

-In a way, a loose group of believers could not have been better prepared, with these series of teaching, to be members of a covenanted community, an NT church.
+In a way, a loose group of believers could not have been better prepared, with these series of teachings, to be members of a covenanted community, an NT church.
 However, from hindsight, one wonders how much of the above teachings that were so plainly expounded were actually understood or embraced.
-Subsequent events indicated that many did not seem to grasp the practical implications of the truth that have been delivered to them.
-This was probably due to the fact that it is easier for the regenerate mind to give mental assent to the truths taught, but to submit to and live by the implications of the truths required more than mere mental assent.
+Subsequent events indicated that many did not seem to grasp the practical implications of the truth delivered to them.
+This was probably because it is easier for the regenerate mind to give mental assent to the truths taught, but to submit to and live by the implications of the truths required more than mere mental assent.
 Conviction and humility of heart are needed.
-What the mind understood must need to affect the heart and move the will to act in obedience to the Lord.
-This was to a large extend lacking.
+What the mind understands must need to affect the heart and move the will to act in obedience to the Lord.
+This was to a large extent lacking.
 This sad situation gave rise to much heartache and dissension later.

 D. The Applications and Interviews